opendocsg/slw-judgments-backfill/2017_SGHC_299/report.md

 property had already been distributed by ERCU and that Andy Ong and Han Boon (as directors of the Company) had in turn distributed the Company’s share to its shareholders including Douglas Foo.
 Besides, the dispute between GREIH and ERCU over the Escrow Sum was now out in the open.
 I had no doubt that Douglas Foo could and would be monitoring the progress of GREIH’s claim to the Escrow Sum.
 The Escrow Sum itself was not at risk, being held by solicitors for the Company pending the resolution of GREIH’s claim.
 In my judgment, there was no basis for Douglas Foo’s allegation that Andy Ong and Han Boon might siphon away the Company’s share of the Escrow Sum if GREIH failed in its claim.

-23     Further and in any event, the law is clear that even if the statutory grounds for winding up a company have been technically established, the court retains the residual discretion to consider all the relevant factors, including the utility, propriety and effect of a winding up order as well as the overall fairness and justice of the case, before deciding whether or not to wind up the company: _Lai Shit Har and another v Lau Yu Man_ [2008] 4 SLR(R) 348 at [33].
+23     Further and in any event, the law is clear that even if the statutory grounds for winding up a company have been technically established, the court retains the residual discretion to consider all the relevant factors, including the utility, propriety and effect of a winding up order as well as the overall fairness and justice of the case, before deciding whether or not to wind up the company: _Lai Shit Har and another v Lau Yu Man_ <span class="citation">[2008] 4 SLR(R) 348</span> at [33].

 24     In the present case, even assuming that there was some basis for Douglas Foo’s loss of confidence in the management of the Company’s affairs, I was of the view that a winding up order ought not to be made for the following reasons.